oluwatobiiloba/azure-queue-subscriber/README.md

 - `maximumExecutionTimeSeconds`: The maximum amount of time (in seconds) that a message can be locked for processing.
 Defaults to 10.
 - `authenticationErrorTimeoutSeconds`: The amount of time (in seconds) to wait before retrying after an authentication error.
 Defaults to 10.
 - `queueService`: An instance of the `QueueClient` class from the `@azure/storage-queue` package.
 This is optional and can be used if you need more control over the queue service.
+- `maximumRetries`: The total number of retries for failed jobs before it gets deleted from the queue.

 ### Methods